 Ash dieback regulations, information and advice for Scotland

-Chalara dieback of ash is a serious disease of ash trees caused by a fungus called Hymenoscyphus fraxineus.
+Ash dieback is a serious disease of ash trees caused by a fungus called Hymenoscyphus fraxineus (previously called Chalara fraxinea).

 Ash dieback is present across Scotland.
-Management efforts are now focused on mitigating safety risks from diseased trees, while allowing for natural regeneration of potentially disease-tolerant or resistant trees wherever possible.
+Management efforts now focus on mitigating safety risks from diseased trees, while allowing for natural regeneration of potentially disease-tolerant or resistant trees wherever possible.